katacek/python-events-scraper-demo/README.md

 - the Actor starts and take you to the `Log` tab
 - results are in the `Output tab`
     - can be exported in various formats
-    - can be also seen in datasets
+    - can be also seen in Storages (main left menu) -> Datasets

 ## Publishing Actor to Store <a name="publishing"></a>